manimino/ducks/README.md

 container.
 For example, [LiteBox](https://github.com/manimino/litebox) is a container that uses SQLite as an index.
 This is popular, and works fairly well.

-But if you don't need a database - and only need to find Python objects - FilterBox is far superior.
+But if you don't need a database - and just need to find Python objects quickly - FilterBox is far superior.

 The FilterBox containers have many advantages over SQLite:
 - They are faster.
 [Finding objects using FilterBox can be 5-10x faster than SQLite.](https://github.com/manimino/filterbox/blob/main/examples/perf_demo.ipynb)